-Committed by employees, employers or medical providers, Workers’ Compensation fraud costs can exceed thousands of dollars and jeopardize your job.
+Committed by employees, employers or medical providers, Workers’ Compensation fraud can cost thousands of dollars and jeopardize your job.
 Understand this type of fraud and how you can avoid it as you protect yourself and your future.

 What is Workers’ Compensation Fraud?